jkazemifard/gitted.geoserver.demo/tree/etc/sysconf/etc.d/README.md

-# sysconf-etc.d: an manager of conf.d-style configurations
+# sysconf-etc.d: a manager for conf.d-style configurations

 ## Example